Target Organs of Viral Infections

 Some viruses cause nonspecific symptoms, including fever, malaise, headaches, and myalgia.
 Transmission is usually by an arthropod vector.
 (See also Arbovirus, Arenavirus, and Filovirus Infections.)

 Rift Valley fever is usually transmitted through contact with blood, body fluids, or tissues of infected animals, mainly livestock such as cattle, sheep, goats, buffalo, and camels.
-Transmission can also be through bites from infected mosquitos (see Centers for Disease Control and Prevention: Rift Valley Fever Transmission).
+Transmission can also be through bites from infected mosquitoes (see Centers for Disease Control and Prevention: Rift Valley Fever Transmission).
 Rift Valley fever rarely progresses to ocular disorders, meningoencephalitis, or a hemorrhagic form (which has a 50% mortality rate).

 Drugs Mentioned In This Article